AlenToma/FancyDatePicker/README.md

     useMask: true, // use text mask
     culture:"en-US",/// need to upload globalization maps to use aditional languages, se globalization mapp
     format: "mm/dd/yy", // use culture or override the culture format.
+    globalizationMapPath: "/globalization/", // globalization mapp path on server.
+    closeOnSelect: true, // close the date picker on day select,
+    readOnly: false, // read only eg use cant type and have to use the date picker
     onDayClick: function(settings, dateString){
        $(".res").html("")
       $(".res").append("<div>StringResult:" + dateString +"<br></div>");